 Sanctum 2 is polished, and will become even more so as the devs keep tweaking and refining to edge the game even further towards perfection.
 The concept is simple, but with such a good execution, it will keep you playing for well beyond its natural shelf life.
 It is safe to say that this sequel has surpassed the original significantly, and in such a number of different ways that it truly does merit being a sequel, rather than a glorified add-on pack.

 It is comforting to know that Sanctum 2 listens.
 It stares deep and lovingly into your eyes, and snuggles you with a warm embrace.
-When you bring down a colossus of an enemy within spitting distance of your core, when you set up the perfect tower arrangement to annihilate the hordes, when you frivolously dance between the boisterous baddies, you realise that Sanctum 2 is granting you a deep sense of fulfilment.
+When you bring down a colossus of an enemy within spitting distance of your core, when you set up the perfect tower arrangement to annihilate the hordes, when you frivolously dance between the boisterous baddies, you realize that Sanctum 2 is granting you a deep sense of fulfillment.
 It has tailored itself to be as much fun as it can be.
 I hereby request that you buy this game.
 You won’t regret it, unless you have an abnormal aversion to fun.